JacobBonner/JenkinsTutorial/README.md

 6. Now go back to the Jenkins UI and refresh the page.
 Now you should see 'Build with Parameters' instead of 'Build Now', because Jenkins has read the configuration written in the Pipieline code.
 Go ahead and hit that button to build, and enter values for the parameters before hitting 'Build' at the bottom of the page.

 7. Now there should be a second build under the 'Build History'.
-If you click on '#2' and go to the 'Console Log', the script we added to the workspace should now have executed, and the output for each stage will match what was described in step 3 of this section.
+If you click on '#2' and go to the 'Console Log', the script you added to the workspace should now have executed, and the output for each stage will match what was described in step 3 of this section.

 8. Now return to the Jenkins Dashboard.
 You should see the new Pipeline `bring-it-together` listed under 'All' with the other two projects.